How are custom works priced?

 2. Given that BSP is available in the necessary timeline, we set up an initial creative consultation.
 Once we decide to work together, BSP shares price quote and work contract along with timeline agreement.
 Both parties sign and return the contract to the other.

-3. Client sends BSP the initial non-refundable deposit via check or online through Venmo or the "Square" app.
+3. Client sends BSP the initial non-refundable deposit via check, the BSP shop, or online through Venmo or the "Square" app.
 Once that is received, BSP will schedule a timeframe of 3-6 weeks (depending on the needs of the project) on the studio calendar.
 After the first week of the reserved timeframe, the client receives 2-3 initial sketches to select from.
 These will outline different options for the layout and will be quite rough.

 What should I use to sign my ketubah?